muratkeremozcan/books/contract-testing/notes.md

 ### Testing Deployments via HTTP (Temporary Stack, Dev, Stage)

-- **Build & Configuration**: Validates that all cloud resources, including CDK/Serverless infra as code, environment variables, secrets, and services (API Gateway, Lambda, S3), are correctly operational.
+- **Build & Configuration**: Validates that all cloud resources, including CDK/Serverless Framework / infra as code, environment variables, secrets, and services (API Gateway, Lambda, S3), are correctly operational.
 - **IAM Permissions**: Ensures that the IAM roles and permissions are correctly configured.
 - **Comprehensive Coverage**: Tests the entire system, including authentication mechanisms and integrations with other services.
 - **Drawbacks**: